-All ten-gallon hats are tipped to the Hotel Jerome, a historic ski stay in tony Aspen that’s regained its former glamour after a no-expenses-spared renovation.
-There’s a sleek new lobby bar, mod bistro, spiffy spa, and the notorious J-Bar (a favourite of Hunter S Thompson) remains to attract an A-list crowd.
+Be sure to dust off your boots before stepping foot inside the Hotel Jerome, a landmark Aspen stay that’s looking chic and shiny following an elegant Stetson-to-pointed-toe revamp.
+There’s a sleek new lobby bar, mod bistro, spiffy spa and the notorious J-Bar (a favourite of Hunter S Thompson) remains to attract an A-list crowd.

 Anything with a mountain view; no matter the season, Aspen Mountain is an awe-inspiring sight to wake up to.
 If we were splashing out, we’d check into Room 136, the Bixby Suite, which has a balcony and private access to the pool area.